-- engagement performance in compliance with the applicable standards, applicable laws and regulation and KPMG International key policies and procedures; and - KPMG ehf. compliance with KPMG International key policies and procedures and the relevance, adequacy and effective operation of key quality control policies and procedures.
+- engagement performance in compliance with the applicable standards, applicable laws and regulation and KPMG International key policies and procedures; and - KPMG in Thailand compliance with KPMG International key policies and procedures and the relevance, adequacy and effective operation of key quality control policies and procedures.
 Our internal monitoring program also contributes to the assessment of whether our system of quality control has been appropriately designed, effectively implemented, and operates effectively.
-These include: - Quality Performance Reviews (QPR) and Risk Compliance Programs (RCP), which are conducted annually across the Audit, Tax and Advisory functions; and - A cross functional Global Compliance review (GCR) program with firms selected for review at various intervals based on identified risk criteria.
+These include: - Quality Performance Reviews (QPR) and Risk Compliance Programs (RCP), which are conducted annually across the Audit and assurance, Tax, Legal and Advisory functions; and - A cross functional Global Compliance review (GCR) program with firms selected for review at various intervals based on identified risk criteria.
 The results and lessons from the integrated monitoring programs are communicated internally and appropriate action is taken at local, regional and global levels.
-Who we are Our structure and governance System of quality control Financial information Partner remuneration Network arrangements Statement by the Board of Directors on the effectiveness of quality controls and independence Audit Quality Performance Reviews (QPRs) The QPR program assesses engagement level performance and identifies opportunities to improve engagement quality.
-Risk-based approach Each engagement leader is reviewed at least once in a three-year cycle.
+Association with the right clients Clear standards and robust audit tools Recruitment, development and assignment of appropriately qualified people Commitment to technical excellence and quality service delivery Performance of effective and efficient audits Commitment to continuous improvement Appendices Commitment to continuous improvement Audit Quality Performance Reviews (QPRs) The QPR program assesses engagement level performance and identifies opportunities to improve engagement quality.
+Risk-based approach Each engagement leader in KPMG in Thailand firm is reviewed at least once in a three year cycle.
 A risk-based approach is used to select engagements.
-KPMG ehf. conducts the annual QPR program in accordance with KPMG International QPR instructions.
-The reviews are performed at KPMG ehf. level and are monitored regionally and globally.
+KPMG in Thailand conducts the annual QPR program in accordance with KPMG International QPR instructions.
+The reviews are performed at KPMG in Thailand level and are monitored regionally and globally.
 Firm Audit QPR reviews are overseen by a senior experienced lead reviewer independent from the firm.
 Reviewer selection, preparation and process There are robust criteria for selection of reviewers.
 Review teams include senior experienced lead reviewers that are independent of the firm under review.
 Training is provided to review teams and others overseeing the process, with a focus on topics of concern identified by audit oversight regulators and the need to be as rigorous as external reviewers.
-Evaluations from Audit QPR Consistent criteria are used to determine engagement ratings and member firm Audit practice evaluations.
-Audit engagements selected for review are rated as 'Satisfactory', 'Performance Improvement Needed' or 'Unsatisfactory'.
+Evaluations from Audit QPR Consistent criteria are used to determine engagement ratings and member firm Audit and Assurance practice evaluations.
 Reporting Findings from the QPR program are disseminated to firm professionals through written communications, internal training tools, and periodic partner, manager and staff meetings.
 These areas are also emphasized in subsequent inspection programs to gauge the extent of continuous improvement.
 Lead audit engagement partners are notified of less than satisfactory engagement (defined as 'Performance Improvement Needed' or 'Unsatisfactory') ratings on their respective cross-border engagements.
-Additionally, lead audit engagement partners of parent companies/ head offices are notified where a subsidiary/affiliate of their client group is audited by a member firm where significant quality issues have been identified during the QPR.
-Risk Compliance Program (RCP) KPMG International develops and maintains quality control policies and processes that apply to all KPMG firms.
+Additionally, lead audit engagement partners of parent companies/head offices are notified where a subsidiary/affiliate of their client group is audited by a member firm where significant quality issues have been identified during the QPR.
+Association with the right clients Clear standards and robust audit tools Recruitment, development and assignment of appropriately qualified people Commitment to technical excellence and quality service delivery Performance of effective and efficient audits Commitment to continuous improvement Appendices Commitment to continuous improvement Risk Compliance Program (RCP) KPMG International develops and maintains quality control policies and processes that apply to all KPMG firms.
 These policies and processes, and their related procedures, include the requirements of ISQC 1.
 During the annual RCP, we perform a robust assessment program consisting of documentation of quality controls and procedures, related compliance testing and reporting of exceptions, action plans and conclusions.
 The objectives of the RCP are to: